 Richard Dieter, Executive Director of the Death Penalty Information Center in Washington believes pentobarbital is not designed for execution, but rather for epilepsy.
 According to Dieter the problem is that no one knows how painful the drug is because they paralyze the inmate.Dieter explained how the US execution system has evolved over a series of methods – everything from hanging to electrocution to the gas chamber:“Finally, the lethal injection was introduced as supposedly a more humane method, as were the previous methods.
 Some states – Ohio being the most notable – are using simply one drug, the pentobarbital, and that causes the execution: it puts the inmate to sleep and causes death.
 That’s a different approach than almost every other state is using”.

+While Lundbeck is embarrassed by the fact that they are used for executions, and is trying to find a way to block sales to US prisons, independent journalist Liliana Segura says it is a tactic that is unlikely to work.
 “History has really shown that states that are really devoted to the death penalty will find a way,” she said.
 “On the other hand, the fact that Lundbeck has turned around and decided under pressure from activists that they no longer wanted any part in US executions is very important.
 I’m not optimistic about it meaning the end of the death penalty anytime soon in the US.
 It is certainly creating a big mess with states trying to find new drugs and new sources of drugs.”